Oklahoma Mineral Rights

 Finding Your Mineral Deed

 The first step in being a responsible mineral owner is the know what you own so that it can be properly managed.
-There will come a time, either before your die or after, when the minerals will need to be transferred to the next generation or sold.
+There will come a time, either before you die or after, when the minerals will need to be transferred to the next generation or sold.

 It’s a good idea to keep a copy of your mineral deed (and the previous deeds) in your files.
 Non-producing minerals tend to be “out of sight, out of mind” and are easily forgotten.
 Having a copy of your deed will help prevent this from happening.